grammyjs/website/site/docs/hosting/cloudflare-workers-nodejs.md

 ╭ Deploy with Cloudflare Step 3 of 3
 │
-╰ Do you want to deploy your application?
-  Yes / No
+╰ Do you want to deploy your application?  // [!code focus] Yes / No  // [!code focus]
 ```

 ## Install dependencies